12 jobs for 9-year-olds so they can earn extra cash

 9. YouTube channel or blog

-If your kid has something they’re passionate about, such as unboxing toys or mastering the latest video game, they may make a good YouTube personality.
+If your child has something they’re passionate about, such as unboxing toys or mastering the latest video game, they may make a good YouTube personality.
 With your help, a 9-year-old can launch a YouTube channel dedicated to their passion.
-They can then monetize the channel through YouTube ads or even get outside sponsors.
+They can monetize the channel through YouTube ads or even get outside sponsors.
+It’s also a job they can do online without leaving home.

 Keep in mind that YouTube doesn’t allow kids under 13 to use its services without permission from their parents.
 So, you’ll need to help them set up the channel and operate it to remain within the bounds of YouTube’s rules.